vectorgrp/XCPlite/README.md

 Achieves up to 100 MByte/s throughput on a Raspberry Pi 4 (with jumbo frames enabled).

+XCPlite has been testet on CANFD, but there is no example target to showcase this.
+XCPlite is not recomended for CAN.

-No manual A2L creation (ASAP2 ECU description) required.
+No manual A2L creation (ASAP2 ECU description) is required for XCPlite.
-An A2L with a reduced featureset is generated through code instrumentation during runtime and may be uploaded by XCP.
+An A2L with a reduced featureset is generated through code instrumentation during runtime and may be automatically uploaded by XCP.

 ## Included code examples (Build Targets):